shreyasminocha/egts/README.md

 # 🗳 ElectionGuard Typescript

-A TypeScript library that implements a subset of the [ElectionGuard](https://www.electionguard.vote/) spec, allowing encryption of ballots in browsers or other
+A TypeScript library that implements a subset of the [ElectionGuard](https://www.electionguard.vote/) spec, allowing encryption of ballots in browsers or other JavaScript engines.
-JavaScript engines.

 ## Features

-- Ballot encryption and JSON serialization.
+- Ballot encryption and JSON serialization

   We support a synchronous API, where we encrypt a `PlaintextBallot` object and return a `CiphertextBallot` object.
 We also support an asynchronous API, where `PlaintextContest` objects are encrypted asynchronously, and a `CiphertextBallot` can be fetched at the end.
 This allows the ballot encryption process to be spread across a voting session, minimizing user-visible lag.

   **Note**: write-ins and overvotes  are not supported in our implementation of ElectionGuard 1.0.